 The person at the center of this case

-Over 300 federal benefits program recipients (EBT cardholders)
+Over 300 federal benefits recipients (EBT cardholders)

-Justice for Over 300 federal benefits program recipients (EBT cardholders) — the trail went cold in 2023, but the truth hasn't.
+Justice for Over 300 federal benefits recipients (EBT cardholders) — the trail went cold in 2023, but the truth hasn't.

 Start here

 Silviu-Florin Spiridon is wanted for his alleged role in a sophisticated EBT card fraud scheme that targeted over 300 federal benefits recipients in California.
-The conspiracy involved installing skimming devices on point-of-sale terminals and hidden cameras to steal card data and PIN numbers, resulting in fraudulent withdrawals exceeding $220,000.
-Spiridon remains at large and was last seen in Southern California; his apprehension is critical to preventing further victimization of vulnerable benefit recipients.
+Working with accomplices, Spiridon allegedly installed skimming devices and hidden cameras at point-of-sale terminals to steal card data and PIN numbers, resulting in fraudulent withdrawals exceeding $220,000.
+He remains at large since an arrest warrant was issued in April 2023, and tips about his whereabouts could help federal authorities apprehend him.

 Try asking